Equality and diversity policy

 The specific duties of the public sector equality duty require public bodies, including Councils, to publish certain types of information, for example information in relation to the protected characteristics of employees, and persons who share a relevant protected characteristic who are affected by our policies and practices.
 They also require the publication of one or more equality objectives that we think achievable in relation to the public sector equality duty.

-Under the terms of the Equality Act 2010 (Specific Duties) Regulations 2011, public bodies were required to publish equality objectives no later than 6 April 2012.
+Under the terms of the Equality Act 2010 (Specific Duties) Regulations 2011, public bodies were required to publish equality objectives.
+You can find our Draft Equality and Diversity Policy for 2020 - 2022 here.

 Equality Impact Assessments